gmbharath12/Decode/README.md

 """
 `

 `jsonString01` has `messageData` key which is an array of objects and `jsonString02` contains `messageData` key which is an array of strings.
 Basic idea is to use emums.
-But interestingly it's more tricky than we think.
+But interestingly it's more trickier than we think.

 I went through several iterations.
 See [GIST here](https://gist.github.com/gmbharath12/06bac99e1e41f89a15a3eda524678bbc)